Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Applications to a Retarded Nonautonomous System

-Combining (\ref{7.16}) and (\ref{7.17}), we obtain the desired equi-continuity for the sequence $u_t^n$.
-This makes $\Phi_{\lam_n}(t_n)(h_n,\vsig_n)$ possess a convergent subsequence.
-Hence $\cH\X\ol\mB^\al(R)$ is strongly $\{\Phi_{\lam_n}\}$-admissible, which indicates that $(\Phi_\lam,\sK_\lam)$ is H-continuous in $[0,1]$.
-The proof is complete. \eo \br For Theorem \ref{t7.1}, if we want to adopt Conley index of $(\Phi_\lam,\sK_\lam)$ and its continuation property, it should be noticed that the checking of S-continuity in the space $\cH\X\cC$ is a rather challenging task. \er Since $A$ has a compact resolvent, according to (\ref{7.1}) and (\ref{7.2}), the set $\sig^-$ contains only finitely many eigenvalues.
+Since $L$ has a compact resolvent, according to (\ref{7.1}) and (\ref{7.2}), the set $\sig^-$ contains only finitely many eigenvalues.
 Let $r$ be the sum of all multiplicities of the eigenvalues in $\sig^-$.
 It is known that $r>0$.